What To Bring

 For daily life:

 - Rubber calf-length “wellington”-style boots are necessary (specially in the wetter part of the year however we get rain year round).
-Local hardware stores sell them for around $10/pair, unless your size is 44 (European size) or higher, in which case you’ll have to look in a bigger city to find that size.
+Local hardware stores near us sell them for around $10 a pair, unless your size is 44 (European size) or higher, in which case you’ll have to look in a bigger city to find that size.
 For short stays we may have spare ones you can borrow if you have smaller sizes.

 - Rechargeable Flashlight or headlamp (something like this)